 In addition to the above terms which are often used in the incorrect contexts, people often find it tough to differentiate between a bonus as well as a split share.
 Given here are the two chief differences that are existing between the two terms.

 1. A bonus is one added free share whereas a split share is a share divided into two:

 The term bonus means something additional and unexpected which is offered as a prize of sorts.
-A bonus shares is something which is usually given as a free share to investors.
-Another common way of rewarding those who invest in the company could be in the form of dividend on bonus shares.
-A split share on the other hand is just a share which is split up.
+A bonus share is something that is usually given as a free share to investors.
+Another common way of rewarding those who invest in the company could be in the form of a dividend on bonus shares.
+A split share, on the other hand, is just a share that is split up.